yonkov/highstarter/README.txt

 = Where can I find theme documentation? =

-You can read the Theme Instructions at https://github.com/yonkov/Kickstarter in the Readme.md file.
+You can read the Theme Instructions at https://github.com/yonkov/kickstarter in the Readme.md file.

 == Copyright ==

-Kickstarter WordPress Theme, Copyright 2020 Atanas Yonkov Kickstarter is distributed under the terms of the GNU GPLv2 or later
+Highstarter WordPress Theme, Copyright 2020 Atanas Yonkov Highstarter is distributed under the terms of the GNU GPLv2 or later

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by